Weight management for adults

 Maintenance

-- Ongoing prescribing of the medicine, review of progress and wraparound care
+- Ongoing prescribing of the medicine, review of progress and wraparound care provided for the first 9 months.

 Like all medications, tirzepatide (Mounjaro®) can cause side effects and healthcare professionals should discuss the side-effects with you.
 The medication will come with a Patient Information Leaflet which lists common side effects including: